 UH Med Now

-MD student interviewed about race injuries completes Honolulu Marathon herself; See the interview with Maiya Smith, Taylor Thorne and Dr. Chad Cryer on KITV-4
+MD student interviewed about race injuries completes Honolulu Marathon herself; See the interview with Maiya Smith, Tyler Thorne and Dr. Chad Cryer on KITV-4

 Pictured: Maiya Smith (MD Class of 2022) after the Honolulu Marathon, holding her finisher’s medallion.